cedadev/collection-description-validator/README.md

 The command will output the validation test of the yaml files, with either True or False if the files pass the validator schema.
 If a file fails the check, the file will be list as False alongside the validator error report where the checks have failed.

+### Adding Schemas
+To add more validation schemas of extraction_methods, pre_processors & post_processors, they can be added as **.yml** files under `item_validator/schemas/` in the appropriate directory.

+The convention of the **.yml** validation schemas uses [Cerberus](https://docs.python-cerberus.org/en/stable/) and follows the file name should be <name>.yml where name is the name attribute of the validator.

 # Workflow